 "That you should marry that little wretch would be far more terrible," answered the king.

-"Let me have the satisfaction of dying for you, my Princess," said he.
+"Let me have the satisfaction of dying for you, my Pprincess," said he.

-"Oh, no, no!" she cried, turning to the dwarf; "rather than that I will do as you wish."
+"Oh, no, no!" she cried, turning to the dwarf; "rather than that I'll do as you wish."

-"Cruel Princess!" said the king, "would you make my life horrible to me by marrying another before my eyes?"
+"Cruel Pprincess!" said the king, "would you make my life horrible to me by marrying another before my eyes?"

-"Not so," replied the Yellow Dwarf; "you are a rival of whom I am too much afraid; you shall not see our marriage."
-So saying, in spite of Bellissima's tears and cries, he stabbed the king to the heart with the diamond sword.
+"Not so," replied the yellow dwarf; "you're a rival of whom I'm too much afraid; you shall not see our marriage."
+So saying, in spite of Rose's tears and cries, he stabbed the king to the heart with the diamond sword.

 So ended these unfortunate lovers, whom not even the mermaid could help, because all the magic power had been lost with the diamond sword.

-The kind mermaid, grieved at the sad fate of the lovers, caused them to be changed into two tall palm trees, which stand always side by side, whispering together of their faithful love and caressing one another with their interlacing branches.
+The kind mermaid, grieved at the sad fate of the lovers, caused them to be changed into two tall palm trees with interlacing branches.

-ONCE on a time – in the days when the fairies lived – there was a king who had three daughters, who were all young, and clever, and beautiful; but the youngest of the three, who was called Miranda, was the prettiest and the most beloved.
+Once on a timem in the days when the fairies lived, there was a king who had three daughters, who were all young, and clever, and beautiful; but the youngest of the three, who was called Miranda, was the prettiest and the most beloved.

 The king, her father, gave her more dresses and jewels in a month than he gave the others in a year; but she was so generous that she shared everything with her sisters, and they were all as happy and as fond of one another as they could be.